beschuldigung/AlgoRU-Russian-Algorithmic-Inflector/README.md

 # Morph Class

 All of the morphological manipulation methods are built into the morph class.
 This will essentially encompass the entire library when finished.
 Currently the inflector method (for noun inflection) of the morph class works for the vast majority of non-irregular nouns and has the most common exceptions built in.
 For a large number of nouns this is already useable.
 The pronoun_inflector method, as it is quite simple, works perfectly.
 The past tense conjugator works for all non-irregular verb forms.
 The morph class also has the get_aspectpair method which looks through a database of verbal aspect pairs that I created myself and am consistently updating and outputs a list, in which index 0 is the imperfective form and index 1 (and depending on the verb also index 2) is/are the perfective form(s).
 This allows the script to put all forms through the past_tense_conjugator method and, in the future, the present and future tense conjugators as well for complete conjugation.
-Russian morphology is a very complex system with a very very high number of irregularities, so you can imagine this project will take quite a while to complete.
-Having a lot of fun with it though and would love any feedback you may have :)

 # Incorporation of Spacy for POS tagging